 The Monterey Coastal Trail is an 18-mile-long loop that takes you along the water’s edge and through the town of Monterey and to other beach cities.
 This wide, 2-way traffic trail is a favorite for people riding bikes or excising.

 The City of Monterey and the Monterey Bay area have a lot of wheelchair friendly outdoor attractions and activities.
 Seacliff State Beach has a beach wheelchair and more at the northern end of Monterey.
-The Monarch Grove is incredible to see at the right time, and in the next town over, Pacific Grove, has the Asilomar State Beach with a long boardwalk beach trail.
-One of the entrance gates to the 17 Mile Drive, a multi-stop visitor destination, is basically located on the boarder of Monterey.
-The 17-Mile Drive ends in Carmel where people may explore the Carmel River State Beach, Carmel City Beach and Point Lobos State Park Trails.
+The Monarch Grove is incredible to see at the right time, and in the next town over, Pacific Grove has the Asilomar State Beach with a long boardwalk beach trail.
+One of the entrance gates to the 17 Mile Drive, a multi-stop visitor destination, is basically located on the border of Monterey.
+The 17-Mile Drive ends in Carmel where people may explore the Carmel River State Beach, Carmel City Beach, and Point Lobos State Park Trails.

 Monterey Bay Aquarium & Cannery Row